unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 13. Media created with core-documents director can also be deleted? (e.g. Quotation Proposal)

 14. Quotations --> helpers: documents still required (after deletion of core-documents)?

+15. In roles/loggedIn there is a check for the ProductReviews userId but there is no userId on the ProductsReview schema.
+What is the right check here?
+(AuthorId or add a userId)?